AdaCore/gpr/doc/gprbuild_ug/attributes.rst

 * **Mode**: single value

-  Value is the installation mode, it is either dev (default) or usage.
+  Value is the installation mode, it is either 'dev' (default) or 'usage'.

 * **Prefix**: single value

   Value is the install destination directory.
 If the value is a relative path, it is taken as relative to the global prefix directory.
-That is, either the value passed to --prefix option or the default installation prefix.
+That is, either the value passed to ``--prefix`` option or the default installation prefix.

 * **Project_Subdir**: single value